satyakisikdar/satyakisikdar/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Talks and Posters"
 subtitle = ""

 [content]